Peter Brant: Kentucky Derby and polo

 Brant was a member of the partnership who owned Classic winner Swale, who won both the 1984 Kentucky Derby and Belmont Stakes and was American Champion Three-Year-Old Colt that year.
 In addition, Brant was responsible for bringing stallion Mr. Prospector to Claiborne Farm in Paris, Kentucky.
 Mr. Prospector, who began his stud career in Florida in 1975, went on to be one of the most influential sires in the American Stud-Book since the first of his progeny began racing in 1978.
 Brant was the breeder of 1995 Kentucky Derby winner Thunder Gulch.
 Thunder Gulch is the son of Gulch out of the mare Line of Thunder, who were both owned and bred by Brant.

 Brant is also a polo player and at one time was the highest-rated amateur player in the U.S. Brant is the co-founder of the Greenwich Polo Club, the Saratoga Polo Association, and the Bridgehampton Polo Club.

 Personal life

 Marriages

-Brant's first marriage was to Sandra "Sandy" Simms, who he met while attending the University of Colorado.
+Brant's first marriage was to Sandra "Sandy" Simms, whom he met while attending the University of Colorado.
 They married in 1969 and their divorce was finalized in 1995.
 She later married writer Ingrid Sischy.

 On July 14, 1995, Brant married model Stephanie Seymour outside of Paris, with gallery owner Tony Shafrazi serving as best man at the ceremony.
 In 2009, the couple filed for divorce, but subsequently reconciled in 2010.